AWS2020QC/ModularCurvesX0plusG4-6/README.txt

 //output is {@ @}
 //there are no additional pre-images (additional rational points with the same image as the known rational points on our plane affine patch)

+---------- COMMENT ON NEW QCMOD VERSION -----------
+18-Jan-22: Recently, QCMod package was updated.
+One needs to pass additional precision argument for our examples to work, as it is done in this readme.file.
+Usually N:=20 suffices, but for some genus 6 curves (level 197 and 359), one needs to set precision to N:=30.